scenty/OPEN-OHC/README.md

 - If **either data downloaded**, please fill in your information (in 10 seconds!) in one of the following links.
 These help in scientific communication and improvement of our data.

 [Google Doc](https://docs.google.com/spreadsheets/d/10d6_ARcdD8zE8cZLTta9E9--S7q9j6yVKq6dccd87yU/edit#gid=0) |
-[Tencent Doc](https://docs.qq.com/sheet/DR01PZlV3ZENVWlVh) | if facing any difficulty, please contact W.L. at luwf@fzu.edu.cn
+[Tencent Doc](https://docs.qq.com/sheet/DR01PZlV3ZENVWlVh) | if facing any difficulty, please contact W.L. |

 # Directory Organization